apache/incubator-spot/spot-oa/oa/flow/ipynb_templates/EdgeNotebook.md

 This function also reorders the _flow_scores.csv_ file by moving all scored connections to the end of the file and sorting the remaining connections by `lda_score` column.
 Finally, removes the widget panel and reloads it again to update the results, removing the need of a manual refresh, and calls the `ml_feedback():` function.

-`ml_feedback():` - A shell script is executed, transferring thru secure copy the _flow_scores_fb.csv_ file into ML Master node, where the destination path is defined at the duxbay.conf file.
+`ml_feedback():` - A shell script is executed, transferring thru secure copy the _flow_scores_fb.csv_ file into ML Master node, where the destination path is defined at the spot.conf file.